The Vitamins You’ll Need To Conceive

 Boost your fertility and get your body ready for the healthiest pregnancy possible with these vitamins.

 Ever wonder if there’s something you should be getting more of now that you’re trying to get pregnant?
-Well, there are a few.
+Well, there's actually a few things.
 According to Natalie Burger, MD, a fertility specialist at Texas Fertility Center, good nutrition can help you get pregnant and prep your body for baby.
 Here are the vitamins you should take:

-Zinc: Newsflash: You and your partner should be getting plenty of zinc.
+Newsflash: You and your partner should be getting plenty of zinc.
 Zinc contributes to ovulation and fertility in women and also semen and testosterone production in men, according to the American Pregnancy Association.
 “It has been noted that zinc deficiency can correlate with impaired sperm production,” says Burger.
 The Office of Dietary Supplements at the National Institutes of Health recommends that men receive a daily intake of 11 mg of zinc and women take 8 mg.
-Oysters have more zinc per serving than any other food, but you can also consume other foods rich in zinc like whole grains, other kinds of seafood, beans and dairy products.
+Oysters have more zinc per serving than any other food, but if the thought of those slimy shells don't appeal to you, you can also consume other zinc-rich foods like whole grains, crab and lobster, beans and dairy products.

 In addition to zinc and CoQ10, guys who are trying to conceive can also take the following vitamins to boost their fertility: